khadijahW/CyberFlash/frontend/README.md

 - to fix this error make sure files are updated to azure storage by redeploying frontend files
 - add https://thecyberflash.net to  CORS in azure

+created workflows
+.github/workflows/backend.main.yml #1: Commit 6d112b6 pushed by khadijahW
+- backend failed
+- this is because the backend has not been implemented yet